FriendsOfSymfony/FOSHttpCache/doc/proxy-clients.md

 Then continue here to find out how to use the proxy clients.

-CacheProxyInterface
+ProxyClientInterface
 -------------------

-Each client is an implementation of [CacheProxyInterface](../src/Invalidation/CacheProxyInterface.php).
+Each client is an implementation of [ProxyClientInterface](../src/ProxyClient/ProxyClientInterface.php).
-All other interfaces, `PurgeInterface`, `RefreshInterface` and `BanInterface` extend this `CacheProxyInterface`.
+All other interfaces, `PurgeInterface`, `RefreshInterface` and `BanInterface` extend this `ProxyClientInterface`.
 So each client implements at least one of the three [invalidation methods](invalidation-introduction.md#invalidation-methods), depending on the caching proxy’s abilities.

-The `CacheProxyInterface` has one method: `flush()`.
+The `ProxyClientInterface` has one method: `flush()`.
 After collecting invalidation requests, `flush()` needs to be called to actually send the requests to the caching proxy.
 This is on purpose: this way, we can send all requests together, reducing the performance impact of sending invalidation